 When it comes down to it, you can start any kind of ecommerce business you want as long as you:

-- Have something you can sell to consumers whether it’s a physical product, digital product, service or affiliate link.
+- Have something you can sell to consumers whether it’s a physical product, digital product, service, or affiliate link.
+If you don’t have a product to sell yet, you can browse the Shopify App Store for dropshipping apps and wholesale apps so you can find products to sell for your ecommerce business.

 As long as you have a product to sell and somewhere to sell it you can start your own ecommerce business.